Biennial Inventory

 If equipment is idle and excess to your needs, investigate whether it will be used within your unit or division.
 If no further need is found, the equipment should be declared surplus and submitted to the surplus operation.
 Write “Surplus Requested” in the comments field for that item.

-If any equipment has been submitted to surplus but is still in the EQ Database, reference the Surplus Request number in the comments section.
+If any equipment has been submitted to surplus but is still in the FileMaker Database, reference the Surplus Request number in the comments section.

 Submit the Report